mendix/hybrid-app-template/README.md

 You can customize your hybrid app in several ways.
 All defaults from the base package can be overridden and/or extended, including the build process itself.

+## Folder structure

+The project structure consists of the following elements:

+- `src/`: this is where you place all customizations for your app
+    - `www/`:
+        - `images`: any images that you'd like to use on e.g. the login screen
+        - `styles`: CSS files with styling for e.g. the login screen
+        - `scripts`: JavaScript files that customize the behavior of your app
+        - `index.html.mustache`: Mustache template file used to generate the index page
+    - `resources/`: icons and splash screens
+    - `config.xml.mustache`: template file that is used to generate the Phonegap configuration file
+- `config/`: this is where external configuration files go; these files are optional, overriding the defaults.
+Example files containing the defaults are put here upon `npm install`.
+Possible configuration files are:
+    - `environments.json`: a description of all available deployment environments for your app, including the app IDs and URLs
+    - `parameters.json`: settings that influence some aspects of the build process and the resulting app, such as Android/iOS support, offline mode, and pin login
+    - `resources.json`: descriptions of all resources, such as icons and splash screens, including their types and sizes
+    - `texts.json`: translations/customizations for the static texts in the hybrid shell part of your app
+- `build/`: (generated) contains all intermediate build files, such as the bundles javascript and css.
+The contents of this folder are overwritten every time you run a build
+- `dist/`: (generated) the final build packages will end up here
+- `webpack.config.js`: starting point for the build process

 ## Basic app settings

 Several simple app settings, such as the app name and identifier, can be set in `config/parameters.json`.
 If you've downloaded this project from the Mendix Portal, the file is already there.
 Otherwise, you can look at the `config/parameters.json.example` file.